This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do not smoke, and avoid secondhand smoke.
 Nicotine and other chemicals in cigarettes and cigars can make your symptoms worse.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.

-Follow up if your symptoms are worse or not better after 3 to 5 days of treatment.
+You may be referred to an ear, nose, and throat specialist.
 Write down your questions so you remember to ask them during your visits.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.